Vaskivskyi/aiochroma/README.md

 ## AIOChroma

+> [!TIP]
+> As of July 2025, support for Razer Synapse 4 and the corresponding Chroma SDK is fixed.
+The basic RGB control is back to work with any compatible device.
+New features and more fixes will be added in the future.

 **AIOChroma** is an API wrapper for communication with Razer Chroma devices.

 Up till now, it is mostly used for the [custom Chroma integration for Home Assistant](https://github.com/Vaskivskyi/ha-chroma).
 But you are welcome to use it for your purposes, as well as suggest new features which you would like to use.